salaarshekhani/MemorizeMe/README.md

 - [ ] Group flashcards into separate decks by subject
 - [ ] Charts for XP and accuracy over time
 - [ ] Spaced repetition so cards resurface right before you'd forget them

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See [LICENSE](LICENSE) for the full text.

 ## Contact